RozbehSharahi/graphql3/README.md

 ## Documentation

-Graphql3 brings a couple of handy types, nodes & resolvers, which shall facilitate the introduction of GraphQL on TYPO3 projects.
+Graphql3 brings a couple of handy builders, types, nodes & resolvers, which shall facilitate the introduction of GraphQL on TYPO3 projects.
 However, without you telling `graphql3` what you want, nothing will happen.

 First step every project should take, is creating a setup class which registers a schema.